Retrieving Top-k Hyperedge Triplets: Models and Applications: Algorithms

 \begin{itemize} \item {\bf Independent.} $x \ge \frac{min(x, y) - xy}{xy + 1} \ge \hat{W_1} \ge W_1$ \item {\bf Disjoint.} $\floor{\frac{x}{2}} \ge W_2, xy \ge min(xy, xz, yz) \ge W_2$ \item {\bf Common.} $x \ge xy \ge min(xy, xz, yz) \ge W_3$ \end{itemize}

-Algorithm \ref{alg:max}, \textsc{Max}, presents our improved framework for {\sc Independent, Disjoint,} and {\sc Common} variants.
+Algorithm \ref{alg:max}, \textsc{Max}, presents our improved framework for the {\sc Disjoint} and {\sc Common} variants---pseudocode for the {\sc Independent} variant is similar.
 We use the new upper bounds above as part of an ``early stopping'' scheme.
-We start by renaming hyperedge ids by decreasing degrees (higher cardinality hyperedges have a lower id) and sorting neighbor lists in ascending order (lines \ref{line:mi:rename}\ and \ref{line:mi:sort}).
-Then, we iterate through all pairs of hyperedges with at least one common node (lines \ref{line:mi:b}\ - \ref{line:mi:c}).
+For all of our algorithms, we start by renaming hyperedge ids by decreasing degrees (higher cardinality hyperedges have a lower id) and sorting neighbor lists in ascending order.
+Then, we iterate through all pairs of hyperedges with at least one common node.
 Note that we skip any hyperedge whose upper bound is not greater than the current maximum weight.
-Next, we store all non-empty hyperedge pairwise intersections in a local container $T$ (line \ref{line:mi:t}).
+Next, we store all non-empty hyperedge pairwise intersections in a local container $T$.
 Afterwards, we iteratively traverse through candidate hyperedge triplets and compute their weight.
-Throughout this process, we update the upper bound criteria accordingly and prematurely stop weight computation if the upper bound doesn't exceed the target weight $\triangle_w$.
-Our final step (lines \ref{line:mi:Sstart} - \ref{line:mi:Send}) is storing the global set intersections in a container $S$ (declared in line \ref{line:mi:s}) in order to limit duplicate set intersection computations.
+Throughout this process, we update the upper bound criteria accordingly and prematurely stop weight computation if the upper bound does not exceed the target weight $\triangle_w$.
+Our final step is storing the global set intersections in a container $S$ to limit duplicate set intersection computations.

-Algorithm \ref{alg:max}\ can be adapted to find multiple hyperedge triplets with the highest weights, i.e., top-k variant of the problem.
-Instead of storing and returning a single hyperedge triplet, we can maintain a list of hyperedge triplets.
-A hyperedge triplet is added to the list if its weight exceeds the minimum weight in that list.
-The weight can also be fixed to find all hyperedge triplets above a desired threshold.
+Our algorithms can be adapted to find hyperedge triplets with a weight above a desired threshold.
+We can fix $\triangle_w$ to a set threshold and return all hyperedge triplets whose weight exceeds $\triangle_w$.

-{\it Time Complexity.} In the worst-case, there exists no maximum hyperedge triplets with a positive weight.
-In this case, the time complexity is the same as Algorithm\ \ref{alg:basic}, which is $\pmb{O({|E| \choose 3} \cdot |V|)}$.
-However, due to this being a rare scenario in real-world hypergraphs, this is a very loose bound and Algorithm\ \ref{alg:max} is typically much faster than Algorithm\ \ref{alg:basic}, as we see in Section \ref{sec:runtime}.
+{\it Time Complexity.} All three of our variants have the same time complexity.
+In the worst-case, there exists no maximum hyperedge triplets with a positive weight and hence the time complexity is the same as Algorithm~\ref{alg:basic}, which is $O({|E| \choose 3} \cdot |V|)$.
+However, due to this being a rare scenario in real-world hypergraphs, this is a very loose bound and our new algorithms are typically much faster than Algorithm\ \ref{alg:basic}, as shown in Section \ref{sec:runtime}.